MrClayPole/zabbix-openstack/README.md

 # Monitoring OpenStack with Zabbix

 This repository contains Zabbix resources for monitoring OpenStack environment.
+It was forked from cloudowski/zabbix-openstack as this no longer works with Zabbix 5.x.
+I'm attempting to change this

 # Features
 The following features are currently available: